 Helping is great.
 Deception is fraud.
 Market your service accordingly.
 If giving away strollers or cribs is what you offer prospective parents of wanted children, say that.
 Maybe people would want to donate — but if your intention is to scare people who aren’t aligned with your demands for them — do not — tell them they can’t or shouldn’t follow through on their decisions to proceed with abortion care.

 In other words, don’t be frauds.
-Just be honest and forthright with everyone, including donors at Charitocracy. +00No mods yet.You have not voted yet.Please wait...
+Just be honest and forthright with everyone, including donors at Charitocracy. ++20Rating: +2.
+From 2 mods.You have not voted yet.Please wait...